supa2/Automaton/The-Atm_comparator-machine.md

 This state machine monitors an analog input with a configurable sample rate and fires off a callback whenever one of a list of thresholds are crossed.
-Optionally keeps a running average to smooth out peaks and troughs.
+Optionally keeps a moving average to smooth out peaks and troughs.

 * [begin()](#atm_comparator--begin-int-attached_pin-int-samplerate-triggercb_t-cb-)
 * [threshold()](#atm_comparator--threshold-uint16_t--v-uint16_t-size)